remarkablemark/remarkablemark.github.io/_posts/2021/2021-03-02-benchmark-eslint-rules.md

 no-dupe-else-if         |     0.291 |     0.2%
 ```

-When using [Yarn](https://yarnpkg.com/), you can get the total time elapsed:
+With [Yarn](https://yarnpkg.com/), you can get the total time elapsed:

 ```sh
 $ TIMING=1 yarn eslint ./lib/